ibhagwan/dots/README-vim.md

-c0              " change (replace) to the start of the line c$              " change (replace) to the end of the line C               " change (replace) to the end of the line s               " delete character and substitute text S               " delete line and substitute text (same as cc) xp              " transpose two letters (delete and paste) ylxp            " transpose two letters (yank, delete and paste) vyxp            " transpose two letters (yank, delete and paste)
+c0              " change (replace) to the start of the line c$              " change (replace) to the end of the line C               " change (replace) to the end of the line c/pattern       " change (replace) to first occurrence of 'pattern' s               " delete character and substitute text (equal to `cl`) S               " delete line and substitute text (equal to `cc`) xp              " transpose two letters (delete and paste) ylxp            " transpose two letters (yank, delete and paste) vyxp            " transpose two letters (yank, delete and paste)
 >>              " indent current line right
 <<              " indent current line left
+==              " re-indent line (using 'equalprg' if specified) gg=G            " re-indent entire buffer
 <ctrl-a>        " find number in current line and increment by 1
 <ctrl-x>        " find number in current line and decrement by 1
 {count}:        " will translate {count} to :{range} in ex mode